slatedocs/slate/source/includes/_usecases.md

 **How does it work?**
 <ul>
   <li>Transparent and fair pricing.
-Customers will get the same price no matter if they make transfers via your bank integration or directly via TransferWise.</li>
+Your customers will get the same price no matter if they make transfers via your bank integration or directly via TransferWise.</li>
-  <li>Revenue sharing.
-We will setup revenue sharing to make each partnership a win-win deal.</li>
+  <li>Same great service.
+Your customers get the same convinient service provided by TransferWise on our other platforms weithout leaving their bank's app. </li>
   <li>Custom solution.
 We will work together to find a solution that works for your bank.
 There is no one size fits all approach.
 Topics we need to work out together are:
     <ul>
       <li>How do we set up flow of funds? </li>